awthomp/Persimmon/docs/src/milestones.md

 have a better flow, more akin to Unreal Engine, as discussed on the literature review chapter, state of the art section.

-This milestone would bring Persimmon utility beyond the realm of learning tool, as it would be a convenient tool for the exploratory work of any ML solution (business case, a Kaggle[^kaggle] competition, etc...).
+This milestone would bring Whitewater utility beyond the realm of learning tool, as it would be a convenient tool for the exploratory work of any ML solution (business case, a Kaggle[^kaggle] competition, etc...).

-Out of scope, but possible further applications of the system are **web/junyper** integration, which would mean the system would be accessible from a website interface, and script **synthesization**, which is the opposite of compilation, in other words the ability to translate a python source file to the Persimmon visual representation.
+Out of scope, but possible further applications of the system are **web/junyper** integration, which would mean the system would be accessible from a website interface, and script **synthesization**, which is the opposite of compilation, in other words the ability to translate a python source file to the Whitewater visual representation.